krzysu/blog.myviews.pl/drafts/consultancy.md

 Software problems:
 - hard to maintain code base,
-- never ending bugs and constant firefighting,
+- never-ending bugs and constant firefighting,
 - slow progress with new features,
 - features never delivered on time,